Joint Base Anacostia–Bolling: Housing

 Residents are zoned to District of Columbia Public Schools.
 Residents are zoned to Leckie Elementary School, Hart Middle School, and Ballou High School.
 There is a charter school on JBAB, LEARN D.C.

 There was previously a proposal for an on-base school dating to the 1960s.
 In 2010 Leckie had about 33% of its students from military families.
 Leckie Elementary is near Anacostia-Bolling's south gate.
 Around that time Anacostia–Bolling parents have advocated establishing a charter school for secondary grades on Anacostia–Bolling so they do not have to enroll their children in faraway schools.
-They perceived the zoned secondary schools as being of low quality; around that time about 20% of the students in the local schools had adequate or higher performance in mathematics and reading.
-In 2010 Anacostia-Bolling parents drove around 300 children to their schools, while 255 children took school buses to their schools.
+They perceived the public secondary schools as being of low quality; around that time about 20% of the students in the local schools had adequate or higher performance in mathematics and reading.

-In 2021 the LEARN organization signed an agreement to lease space at JBAB.
+In 2021 the LEARN Charter Schools organization signed an agreement to lease space at JBAB.
 It was scheduled to begin operations in Fall 2021 and is to expand to be a PreK-8 school.